ddabruneel/UN-General-Assembly-voting-patterns/README.md

 Each vote was assigned a score as below
   - Yes vote = 2
   - No show = 1
-  - adstain or no = 0
+  - abstain or no = 0

 ## Computation: